 - Wrongful death expenses, per Florida Statutes §768.21

-Benefits of Working with a Construction Accident Lawyer
+Benefits of Working with a Construction Accident Attorney on Our Team

-Some of the measures your legal team will take to promote your case’s success include:
+Some of the measures our legal team will take to promote your case’s success include:

 - Proving responsibility by doing investigative work